 Since we are talking about roofing, I recently (after Hurricane Irma) had to have a new roof installed.
-We interviewed a couple roofing companies and found a dramatic difference.
-They were all offering 35-year asphalt shingles, and one offered a synthetic underlayment, promoting the much better qualities and longevity.
+We interviewed a couple of roofing companies and found a dramatic difference.
+They were all offering 35-year asphalt shingles, and one offered a synthetic underlayment, promoting much better qualities and longevity.

-We opted for the better shingles and the synthetic underlayment but were greatly disappointed for another reason.
+We opted for better shingles and synthetic underlayment but were greatly disappointed for another reason.
 The installers were sloppy, crude, careless, and in such a hurry that they had to be called back three times by the building inspector.
 Even worse was their customer service!

 Just one example of their poor service – the installers got “tar” all over our beautifully finished custom driveway.
 And when I pointed that out to the manager, he said “well, that happens, it is a construction site after all.”
 He refused to clean it up or attempt to make it right.

 Stop worrying about copying your competitors.
 Sometimes (usually all the time), the quality of customer service is far more important than what products or services you provide.
 In the case of water damage services, water extraction can be done many different ways.
 Setting the right expectations and providing the best customer service possible will ultimately be the most important part of what you do.